 MY REALLY OFFICIAL BIO,

 Lo is a master's prepared registered nurse with specialty certifications in obstetrics and electronic fetal monitoring.
 She has spent her nursing career in labor, delivery, recovery, and postpartum/newborn care.
-She is also a freelance writer and editor of obstetric healthcare materials with LifeEvents.
+She is also a writer of poetry, prose + musings on all things mamahood.

 NOW FOR THE IMPORTANT STUFF